danleizhu/NEEDLE/README.md

-# 10-714: Final Project

-by Junda An (jundaa), Yeju Zhou (yejuz), Danlei Zhu (danleizh)

-Link to Gdrive project folder: https://drive.google.com/drive/folders/1zfx73ihBU2nySCN5nK17Mc04wrDrAvTr?usp=sharing
+# Necessary Element for Deep Learning Library

+## Support for Sparse Matrix Computation
-In the final project, we added the support for sparse matrices to our `needle` library.
+In addition we added the support for sparse matrices to our `needle` library.
 Specifically, the following features were implemented:

 1) sparse matrix construction and dense conversion